 ADO from Mexico City to Oaxaca

-Oaxaca City is about 6 hours from Mexico City by car.
+Oaxaca City is about 6 hours from Mexico City driving.
 The ADO bus is a super easy and safe way to get there.
-You would depart from Mexico City’s TAPO bus station and arrive at the Oaxaca bus terminal.
-The trip takes about 6 hours and 40 minutes on ADO.
+You can depart from Mexico City’s TAPO bus station and arrive at the Oaxaca ADO bus terminal.
+The trip takes about 7 hours.

 There are ADO buses to Oaxaca from other Mexico City bus stations, but TAPO is the main one, and it’s likely to be most central for you.
 It is the closest to the Mexico City airport, Centro Historico, and the Condesa and Roma neighborhoods, where many travelers stay.